jjgumucio/KnowledgeBase/KnowledgeBase/Projects/CyberSecurity/Step One.md

 #Estep One

-	- Get in tune with the industry a
+### Get in tune with the industry and maintain this step until you get a job.
+Podcast to listen:
+- Darknet Diaries
+- The CiberWire daily
+-